amenamahdami/Amena_Mahdami_Portfolio.github.io/README.md

 # Amena Mahdami
-A self-taught Computational biomedical professional with background in Molecular Medicine and an extensive experince in biomedical research.
+A self-taught Computational Biomedical professional with background in Molecular Medicine and an extensive experince in Biomedical Research.

 ## Computaional Skills
 R, Linux, Python